upmc-enterprises/elasticsearch-operator/README.md

 # Access Cluster

-Once deployed and all pods are running, the cluster can be accessed internally via https://elasticsearch:9200/ or https://${ELASTICSEARCH_SERVICE_HOST}:9200/
+Once deployed and all pods are running, the cluster can be accessed internally via https://elasticsearch:9200/ or https://${ELASTICSEARCH_SERVICE_HOST}:9200/. **Note**: the service name for the ES client may also be "elasticsearch + <cluster-Name>" as defined in your `ElasticsearchCluster` resource.

 ![alt text](docs/images/running-cluster.png "Running Cluster")